3 Days in Lyon – The Perfect Itinerary

 Did you know that the first motion-picture projector was invented in Lyon?

-They have two permanent exhibits onsite.
 The first is dedicated to special effects.
-You’ll see how filmmakers created scenes from movies like Independence Day and The Matrix.
-They have an extensive collection of props, costumes, sets, and models to show you exactly how these effects were done.
+You’ll see how filmmakers created scenes from movies like Independence Day.
+They have an extensive collection of props, costumes, sets, and models to show how these effects were done.

-Admission: €13.90
+Admission: €16.90

 Opening Hours: